Cooking On The Ranch

 I’m a firm believer and cheerleader for Wild Caught Shrimp.
 You’ll be getting shrimp that tastes like shrimp.
 As opposed to farm raised that brings inferior quality and flavor.
 Purchase 16 – 20 count Jumbo shrimp to make this breaded shrimp recipe easier to manage.

-Crispy Panko Breaded Baked Shrimp
+Crispy Baked Panko Shrimp

 Baked shrimp breaded with panko and served with jalapeno lime aioli and arugula

-I hope you give this simple Panko Baked Shrimp recipe a try.
+I hope you give this simple Panko Shrimp recipe a try.
 It’s one of those easy peasy recipes big on the flavor and satisfaction scale.

 More Popular Shrimp Recipes